ItsKingzman/Kepler/README.md

 Motivation: What problem you are tackling?
 What application you can develop out of it?
 And most importantly what is the target you want to achieve through this?

 The problem I am trying to solve is if a planet is CONFIRMED as a planet or a FALSE POSITIVE.
 If it is CONFIRMED, then what exactly makes it a planet?
 What attributes are required for that?
-What percentage of the planets are CONFIRMED and FALSE POSITIVES.
+What percentage of the planets are CONFIRMED, CANDIDATES, and/or FALSE POSITIVES.

-Data: You will discuss the data set?
+Data: Information about the data set?
 If it is pre-processed data or you need to acquire it through API/Crawling?

 My data is pre-processed.
 Some of the important attributes of the data are: kepoi_name: A KOI (KEPLER OBJECT OF INTEREST) is a target identified by the Kepler Project that displays at least one transit-like sequence within Kepler time-series photometry that appears to be of astrophysical origin and initially consistent with a planetary transit hypothesis